samleoqh/TaDiff-Net/README.md

 ## Citation

 If you find this code helps in your work, please cite:

-If you find this code helps in your work, please cite:
 ```
 @ARTICLE{10851394,
   author={Liu, Qinghui and Fuster-Garcia, Elies and Thokle Hovden, Ivar and MacIntosh, Bradley J. and Grødem, Edvard O. S. and Brandal, Petter and Lopez-Mateu, Carles and Sederevičius, Donatas and Skogen, Karoline and Schellhorn, Till and Bjørnerud, Atle and Eeg Emblem, Kyrre},